 If you don’t have the cash for the Caribbean and your funds won’t run to Australia don’t panic.
 While temperatures in Europe are dropping there are still ways to seek out winter sun without spending a fortune.
 Whether you’re a student, or you’re just on a budget, the world offers some great winter sun spots that won’t break the bank.

 For some reason Oman has never made it onto many winter sun destination lists.
-However, this fascinating country with its rugged mountains and sparkling seas is the perfect low cost location.
-Positioned on the edge of the Arabian Peninsular, Oman is rich with history and dramatic locations, from the buzz of Muscat, to the moon-like landscapes of the desert.
+However, this fascinating country with its rugged mountains and sparkling seas is the perfect low-cost location.
+Positioned on the edge of the Arabian Peninsula, Oman is rich with history and dramatic locations, from the buzz of Muscat to the moon-like landscapes of the desert.
 The Wahiba Sands offer insight into local Bedouin lifestyles and the Oman Fjords are known as the Grand Canyon of Oman.
-As well as the wealth of natural beauty there are plenty of man made delights too.
+As well as the wealth of natural beauty there is plenty of man-made delights too.
 See the stunning architecture of the local mosques, visit the Nizwa Fort and spend hours shopping the souks.
 Oman also has beaches to rival any in the Med, such as Qantab in Muscat and Al Mughsail in Salalah.
 Temperatures remain in the 20s throughout the winter and flight time is around seven hours from the UK.

 While some Southeast Asia destinations have soared in cost in recent years, Vietnam remains accessible and interesting.
 From the history of Hanoi, to the jungles of Hue this country has a huge amount to offer.
 If you want to spend a week by the beach then Vietnam can oblige, whether on the untouched Hon Khoi peninsula or the party atmosphere of Nha Trang.
 Caves and kayaking, war remnants and national parks, there is something in this beautiful country for just about everyone.
 The food is another reason people visit Vietnam in droves.
 Local specialities such as pho (noodle soup) and banh xeo (filled pancakes) are delicious alongside the local Bia Hoi beer.
 Leftover Colonial influence also means that cakes and fresh bread are plentiful and this has produced some delicious local culinary fusions.
 Vietnam is around 12 hours flight from the UK and temperatures rarely drop below 20 degrees.